How to Make Decorated Pencil Cookies

 The Decorating Process

-For the colors used for these nautical whale cookies, you will need the following suggested colors:
+For the colors used for these pencil cookies, you will need the following suggested colors:

 For those without a projector, mark guidelines where the different sections should be, as shown.
 I made a template with template plastic from the PDF file above and used a food marker to draw the guideline on the cookie.